semrush/intergalactic/website/docs/table-group/table-controls/table-controls.md

 ### Sorting icon styles

-- The default color for the sorting icon is `--gray-300`.
+The default color for the sorting icon is always `--gray-400` (same for active and hover states).
-- If column sorting is active, the icon changes color to `--gray-400`.

 ![sorting icon](static/sorting1.png)